NoamB/sorcery/README.md

 almost unchanged from Authlogic.
 OAuth code inspired by OmniAuth and Ryan Bates's railscasts about it.

+**What's happening now?** We are rewriting Sorcery with decoupled DB adapters and using modern Rails 4 patterns.
+The next release (1.0) will be containing some API-breaking changes.
+Development is going right in the `master` branch.
+We'll continue releasing `0.8.x` branch with security and bug fixes until November 2014.

 **Rails 4 status:** [Sorcery 0.8.6](http://rubygems.org/gems/sorcery/versions/0.8.6) is fully tested and ready for Rails 4.0 and 4.1.

 https://github.com/NoamB/sorcery/wiki/Simple-Password-Authentication